 There will be no lectures in reading week (week 6)

-There will be no seminar in reading week (week 6)
+The seminar for this course starts in week 2.
+There will be no seminar in reading week (week 6).

-This module can be assessed in the following ways:
+This module is assessed in the following way:

 Our primary text will be